stef1949/helical_coding_challenge/README.md

 ## Installing the Helical SDK on Windows

-The upstream `helical` PyPI wheel depends on `louvain==0.8.2`, which only ships Linux binaries.
-Building it from source fails on Windows because it requires native igraph/CMake tooling that is not readily available.
+The upstream `helical` PyPI wheel depends on `pytorch==2.6.0 --index-url https://download.pytorch.org/whl/cu126` & `louvain==0.8.2`.
+Building from source will fail on Windows because it requires native igraph/CMake tooling that is not readily available.

 Use the helper script instead: